-Malaysian, male, aged 82, has been an Executive Director of Pintar Projek Sdn Bhd since 10 March 2005.
+Malaysian, male, aged 83, has been an Executive Director of Pintar Projek Sdn Bhd since 10 March 2005.
+He resigned as an Executive Director and was appointed as an Alternate Director to Dato' Mark Yeoh Seok Kah on 13 December 2022.
 He qualified as a teacher in 1963 from the Day Training Centre for Teaching in Ipoh, Perak, and was in the teaching profession from 1964 to 1981 prior to entering the business arena as a property developer in May 1981.

-Dato' Hj Mohamed Zainal Abidin also sits on the boards of several reputable private limited companies involved in construction, property development and resort operations such as Pakatan Perakbina Sdn Bhd, Seri Yakin Sdn Bhd and Syarikat Pelanchongan Pangkor Laut Sendirian Berhad.
+Dato' Hi Mohamed Zainal Abidin also sits on the boards of several reputable private limited companies involved in construction, property development and resort operations such as Pakatan Perakbina Sdn Bhd, Seri Yakin Sdn Bhd and Syarikat Pelanchongan Pangkor Laut Sendirian Berhad.